All Episodes

 Everyone needs to.

-We know every we know the rules by now.
+We know the rules by now.

-Uh I'm getting a little sick and tired of Fauci being wrong on everything.
+I'm getting a little sick and tired of Fauci being wrong on everything.

-And he's not on the front lines like you know, like we have Dr. Farid on today and Dr. Tyson on today.
+And he's not on the front lines like, you know, like we have Dr. Farid on today and Dr. Tyson on today.

-These guys have have literally handled COVID up close and personal, and they're telling the strategies that work for them.
+These guys have literally handled COVID up close and personal.

 That's all.

-Now, I'm not saying to follow them, I'm saying that you can listen and then research and then make your own decision.
+I'm saying that you can listen and then research and then make your own decision.

 And at the end of the day, you have to live with your decision.

-But you know, some people, like the kids down in Miami that are on spring break, they kind of made a decision that they're going to be reckless.
+But, you know, some people, like the kids down in Miami that are on spring break, they kind of made a decision that they're going to be reckless.

-If that's how you want to live your life, you're old enough to decide you're in college at this point.
+The only thing I would really urge those kids, all right, if that's how you want to live your life, you're old enough to decide you're in college at this point.

 Curfew or no curfew, they're going out there.

-Um, but the science is not complete on all of that.
+But the science is not complete on all of that.

 But with that said, do your research, talk to your doctor or doctors, make your decision based on those conversations, based on your knowledge, what you accumulate, and nobody else should have any say in that decision making if you're an adult.